jup-ag/space-station/blog/2023-10-23-jupiter-planetary-developer-week/index.md

 To bootstrap a dApp with a wallet, we often find ourselves repeating the same setup, such as getting the various wallet adapters (both Solana Wallet Standard and custom wallets) installed, building notifications for wallet state (selected,connected, disconnected etc.), auto-reconnecting to the last connected wallet, adapting to a mobile-first responsive design, theming etc., over and over again.

-This is our biggest motivation in building the Unified Wallet Kit.
+This is our biggest motivation in building the Unified Wallet Kit - to have all these essential yet repetitive basic building blocks provided in a simple package that anyone can just plug and play.

 Being one of the most used dApps on Solana, where we facilitate the majority of liquidity exchange in the ecosystem, we built our own world-class wallet adapter to support the majority of wallets for access to this liquidity.
 This wallet adapter includes all the important blocks mentioned above and more, to provide users with the best wallet experience.